deveshdatwani/fire-safety-assistant-robot/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/deveshdatwani/fire-safety-assistant-robot/main/assets/rrtbase.png" width=700></p>

+### Problems with building a 2D map for safety assessments

 ### Final Product

 A combination of change detection scores and informed RRT* scores were hypothesized to calculate safety scores for fire preparedness in indoor environments.